+'''

-external const integer MyExternalConst;// external constant declaration
+external const integer MyExternalConst; // external constant declaration

+'''

-An external constant may have an arbitrary type but the type has to be known in the module i.e., a base type, defined in the module, or imported from some other module.
-The mapping of the type to the external representation of an external constant is again outside the scope of the present document.
-The mechanism of how the value of an external constant is passed into a module is outside the scope of the present document.
+An external constant may have an arbitrary type but the type has to be known in the module, i.e. a base type, defined in the module, or imported from some other module.
+The mapping of the type to the external representation of an external constant is again outside the scope of this Recommendation.
+The mechanism of how the value of an external constant is passed into a module is outside the scope of this Recommendation.